Zuishoji Temple in Photos

 - The pool near the reception is good for reflections.

-- Shachihoko (fish-like animals on roofs to make the building fireproof).
+- Shachihoko (fish-like animals to fireproof buildings).

 Photo spots near Zuishoji temple